 Best way to make Homemade Whipped Cream?

 Top tip!!
-Freeze your bowl and whisk, for about 5-10 mins before whisking your whipping cream!
+Freeze your bowl and whisks, for about 5-10 mins before whisking your whipping cream!
 This will make it a lot quicker & easier to whisk up to the perfect consistency.

-Use a hand electric hand whisk on high, it should take about 5-6 minutes (varies depending on your mixer speed), you will know when it’s ready as when you remove the whisk it will form soft peaks and the cream will stick to the whisk when lifting.
+Use an electric hand whisk/or a stand mixer on high, it should take about 5-6 minutes (varies depending on your mixer speed), you will know when it’s ready when you remove the whisk it will form soft peaks and the cream will stick to the whisk when lifting.
 Keep checking between whisking.

 Soft peaks are perfect for this recipe, if using on a cake I would whisk for longer, about 8 mins until firm peaks form as it holds itself better.